Switzerland Davis Cup team: From 2015 until 2018 relegation

+2018-2023: Life outside of the elite

-The Davis Cup format then changed as of 2019 and Switzerland was allowed to play a qualifying round to try to access the new Davis Cup finals format.
+The Davis Cup format changed as of 2019 and Switzerland was allowed to play a qualifying round to try to access the new Davis Cup finals format.
 Switzerland lost against Russia at home and was confirmed as a relegated nation to Europa zone.
 On this occasion, team leader Laaksonen lost both his singles.
 Switzerland then competed in the Europe zone group I and lost abroad against Slovakia (3-1) after team leader Laaksonen again lost his two singles and the doubles, without showing any signs of rebellion.

-2020-2023: outside of the elite

 For the 2020 edition, Switzerland faced Peru at the Club Lawn Tennis de la Exposicíon in Lima in a qualifying round to stay in what would now be called World Group I, one level below the teams allowed to compete for the title of world champion.
 This was the first tie ever between the two nations.
 Switzerland played with Laaksonen, Ehrat, Nikles, Bellier and Margaroli.
 Switzerland lost 3x1, with team leader Henri Laaksonen losing once again his decisive rubber against a low-ranked player with a demotivated attitude, causing Switzerland’s relegation to Group II, the third level of world’s tennis.

 Serious questions remain about the financial support received by this player from the Swiss federation, despite the absence of any results over years and the fact that his nominations on the team prevent younger players (Bellier, Nikles) from getting a real chance to express their qualities on the court.

 In 2021, the Swiss team led by Stricker and Laaksonen beat Estonia 5-0 in Biel in the World Group II.

 In 2022, Switzerland hosted Lebanon for the World Group I and won 3-1, qualifying for a World Group I final game in Ecuador, which they won 3-2 thanks to victories from Stricker, Hüsler and Ritschard in the decisive rubber.
 This victory earned the Swiss team a spot against Germany in the Qualifiers for the 2023 Finals opening a path back to the elite of world team tennis.